How to apply for a Cal Grant

 All Cal Grant students may check for any required documents, their SAP Status, and the status of their Financial Aid File by logging on to Web Advisor under the Financial Aid Menu.
 In addition, Dream Act students must also file an affidavit with the college stating that he or she has filed an application to legalize his or her immigration status, or will file an application as soon as he or she is eligible to do so.

 Upon completion of the financial aid file, the SCC FAO will add the Cal Grant award to the student's award as long as the student meets the income and asset ceiling as outlined by the California Student Aid Commission (CSAC).
-A revised award letter will be emailed at that time.
+A revised Financial Aid Office Notification will be emailed at that time.
 If the student no longer meets the income and assets ceiling requirements, the SCC FAO will inform CSAC to have the Cal Grant award withdrawn.

 Cal Grant Disbursement Policy & Census Date: The Santiago Canyon College Financial Aid Office (SCC FAO) only disburses Cal Grant B Access Funds and Cal Grant C Book & Supplies awards to eligible students.
 The SCC FAO does not disburse any Cal Grant funds for tuition.
 Generally, the SCC FAO only disburses Cal Grant one time during the semester.
-The SCC FAO will not disburse Cal Grant prior to the Admissions & Records Add/Drop Census Date at the beginning of each semester (see A&R's instructional calendar for these dates) This policy of disbursing after the A&R Census Date is to prevent student having to pay back Cal Grant funds as an overpayment for classes that were cancelled.
-The SCC FAO will disburse active units at the time of disbursement in order to assist Cal Grant eligible students to be able to retain their Cal Grant lifetime remaining eligibility percentage if they drop a class with a “W".
-Within the semester, the SCC FAO may increase a Cal Grant disbursement only when the student adds units for second 8 week classes.
-Disbursements for second 8 week classes will take place after the A&R Census Date in order to reflect the maximum eligibility of earned units during the semester.
-Student must accept their Cal Grant on WebAdvisor to be eligible for disbursement.
-The SCC FAO only disburses Cal Grant for the Fall and Spring Semesters.
+The SCC FAO will not disburse Cal Grant prior to the Admissions & Records Add/Drop Census Date at the beginning of each semester (see A&R's instructional calendar for these dates on their website: Admissions & Records).
+This policy of disbursing after the A&R Census Date is to prevent the student from having to pay back Cal Grant funds that would have been received as an overpayment for classes that were cancelled.
+The SCC FAO will disburse funds for all units that student is actively attending a the time of disbursement, in order to assist Cal Grant eligible students to be able to retain their Cal Grant lifetime remaining eligibility percentage if they drop a class with a "W." Within the semester, the SCC FAO may increase a Cal Grant disbursement only when the student adds units for second 8 week classes.
+Disbursements for second 8 week classes will take place after the A & R Census Date in order to reflect the maximum eligibility of earned units during the semester.
+The SCC FAO only disburses Cal Grant for the Fall and Spring semesters.

-Student Success Completion Grant (SSCG): Full-Time California Community College Students who are eligible for Cal Grant B & C who are attending Full-Time (12+ units) may also be eligible to receive SSCG up to $4,000.00 per academic year sponsored by the California Community College Chancellor's Office (CCCCO).
+Student Success Completion Grant (SSCG): Full-Time California Community College students who are eligible for Cal Grant B & C and are attending full-time (12+ units) may also be eligible to receive an SSCG of up to $4,000 per academic year, sponsored by the California Community College Chancellor's Office (CCCCO).
 The Student Success Completion Grant (SSCG) follows the same policy guidelines as Cal Grant.
-SSCG Funds are limited so students who are receiving Cal Grant and are full-time are not guaranteed a disbursement of SSCG.
+SSCG Funds are limited; therefore, disbursement is not guaranteed.

 For disbursement dates, refer to the disbursement schedule.
 All Cal Grant fund will funded through the Rancho Santiago Community College District's 3rd Party Service BankMobile.
 Students must make a refund selection via WebAdvisor by clicking on “Choose your disbursement option (BankMobile)"